Municipality

 Well Description

-- There are two municipal wells located in Dungannon.
+- There is one remaining municipal well in Dungannon.

-- The wells and wellhead protection areas are located in the Maitland Valley Source Protection Area.
+- The wells and wellhead protection areas are in Maitland Valley Source Protection Area.

 Where Does the Water Come From?